otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

-## ADR 8: Non-interactive DAKE
+## ADR 9: Non-interactive DAKE

 ### Context

-OTRv3 only provides an interactive AKE and adding support for a non-interactive AKE is a usability feature.
-The non-interactive DAKE below is based on the ZDH protocol.
-It starts when the receiver (R) requests a prekey for the initiator (I) from a untrusted server.
-I's long-term public key should be verified by R.
+The non-interactive DAKE below is based on the XZDH protocol.
+It starts when the Receiver requests the Initiator's prekey from a untrusted server.
+The Initiator's long-term public key should be verified by the Receiver.

-The receiver then generates their ephemeral keys and derives a shared secret which is used to send an encrypted data message together with the final message of the non-interactive DAKE.
-This second message is called the non-interactive auth message.
+The Receiver then generates their ephemeral keys and derives a shared secret.
+These are used to send an encrypted data message with the final message of the non-interactive DAKE, called the non-interactive auth message.

 In the non-interactive DAKE, only one data message can be sent per use of a prekey.
-The reasons for this are in the section [Long-lived secret ephemeral key material](#long-lived-secret-ephemeral-key-material).
+The reasons for this are in the section on [long-lived secret ephemeral key material](#long-lived-secret-ephemeral-key-material).
 This means that ratchets do not happen in the non-interactive case.
 Thus, one encryption key and one MAC key are derived from the shared secret, and after the non-interactive auth message is sent, all key material generated for this conversation is deleted.

 #### Long-lived secret ephemeral key material

-In OTR4, the window of key compromise is equivalent to how long it takes for the double ratchet to refresh the ephemeral key material (2 ratchets, including the first compromised ratchet) and how long a prekey remains unused before the user profile inside becomes expired.
-We recommend expiration to be a week long, so the window in that case is one week.
+In OTRv4, the window of key compromise is equivalent to how long it takes for the double ratchet to refresh the ephemeral key material (2 ratchets, including the first compromised ratchet) and how long a prekey remains unused before the user profile inside becomes expired.
+We recommend expiration to be a week long, so the window of key compromise will be one week.
 With offline conversations, participants may not receive messages or reply to them for days, weeks, or months at a time.
 As a result, the window of compromise for these kind of conversations can be very long if no limitations are set.
-We would like to reduce this window.
+We want to reduce this window.

-There are two attacks in this space that we primarily want to mitigate:
+Primarily, there are two attacks that we want to mitigate:

-The Initiator uploads the prekey, and the Responder completes the DAKE and attaches the first message.
-An active adversary capable of compromising devices can carry the following attacks that they shouldn't be able to:
 1. Initiator uploads a prekey.
 Responder replies, but the adversary intercepts and drops the message.
 The adversary compromises Initiator's prekey secret, and Initiator's identity secret key.
 The adversary can now retroactively decrypt the captured initial message.

 2. Initiator and Responder complete an exchange and engage in a conversation.
 At some point, the adversary captures and drops some messages to (for example) Initiator.
 Later, the adversary compromises